 -

-Died at Jericho between 4BC and 1BC; Augustus divided up the kingdom and made Herod Archelaus ethnarch of Judea, Samaria, and Idumea (Edom); Herod Antipas tetrarch of Galilee and Perea; Philip I tetrarch of the territories east of the Jordan River, and Salome I toparch of Iamnia, Azotus (Ashdod), and Phasaelis.
+Died between 4BC and 1BC; Augustus divided up the kingdom and made Herod Archelaus ethnarch of Judea, Samaria, and Idumea (Edom); Herod Antipas tetrarch of Galilee and Perea; Philip I tetrarch of the territories east of the Jordan River; Salome I toparch of Iamnia, Azotus (Ashdod), and Phasaelis.

 Ηρωδης – "Wanderer"